lucaflammia/OCR-images/README.md

 	# Optionally, parse the JSON to access specific fields
 	result = json.loads(json_output)
-	print("Summary:", result["summary"])
+	print("OCR text : ", result["extracted_text"])
    ```

    This will download the images, extract the text and return the results in JSON format.

 ## License

-This project is licensed under the Apache License
+This project is licensed under the Apache License Version 2.0.